PCB Assembly Graphic

 Prototype injection molding tools can be used to create injection molded parts before committing to production tooling.
 Producing functional rapid prototype injection molds and parts enables validation of the mold design as well as verification of plastic part design details like wall thickness, draft angles, ejection, and more.
 This process helps ensure high-quality final production tools and molded components.

-Rapid Prototyping vs. Traditional Prototyping
+Rapid Prototyping vs. Traditional Prototyping: Key Differences

 There are a few key differences between rapid prototyping and traditional prototyping methods: